seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 Note: You must be inside the InSpec profile's directory for this to work.

-If everything is configbured properly, you should get outpout that looks like this:
+If everything is configured properly, you should get output that looks like this.

 ```
 Location:    .